cbrnr/python-intro-short/09-Dictionaries/09-Dictionaries.md

 KeyError: 'dog'
 ```

-Dictionaries are mutable, which mean that we can modify existing dictionary entries.
+Dictionaries are mutable, which means that we can modify existing dictionary entries.

 ```python
 >>> d["snake"] = "Python"